Step 1

 Step 3

-Place your bag inside your trash cart or dumpster for collection.
+Place your food scrap bag inside your trash cart or dumpster for collection.

 • Do not put the food scrap bags inside a regular trash bag.